Alejandro Gutiérrez Arango

-Alejandro Gutiérrez Arango (born 2 January 1995) is a Colombian professional footballer who plays as a defender for Club Atlético Acassuso in the Primera B Metropolitana in Argentina.
+Alejandro Gutiérrez Arango (born 2 January 1995) is a Colombian professional footballer who plays as a defender for Deportivo Madryn in the Primera Nacional in Argentina.

 Club career

 Gutiérrez began his career in his homeland with hometown team Envigado, prior to sealing a move to Ferroválvulas.
 He soon switched Colombia for Argentina, joining Quilmes' youth ranks.
 In January 2016, Gutiérrez was loaned to Berazategui.
 He returned to Quilmes in June, though would rejoin Berazategui on loan in August.
 The Primera C Metropolitana outfit signed Gutiérrez permanently eleven months later.
 After spending 2017–18 there, taking his overall tally to thirty-six games and one goal, Gutiérrez joined Primera B Metropolitana's Deportivo Riestra on 16 July 2018.
 His bow didn't arrive until February versus San Miguel.

 International career

 Gutiérrez, whilst with Quilmes, received a call-up from the Colombia U20s.